 Words might be my bread and butter, but in today's post, I rely more heavily on photographs than I normally do.
 That's because it's sort of hard for me to adequately describe the treasures of the Moravian Archives.

-The marker is on West Locust Street,
+The marker is on West Locust Street, just outside of the Archives |

 The Archives are found on Locust Street in Bethlehem, and the marker for the building sits in front of it.
 It's across the street from the campus of Moravian College, though not part of the college itself.
 Visits can be scheduled all year long, but every few months they host an "Open Saturday," during which anyone can wander inside and find out just what goes on in there.
 That's precisely what I did this past December.
 You might recall from my post about Pilger Ruh, in Berks County, that the Archives was the source for the portrait I shared of Count von Zinzendorf; this was the occasion on which I was able to see it.